-I recommend the following supplements.
+I recommend the following supplements if you’re interested.
 They are a blend of Ashwagandha root and other herbs, designed to help regulate the proper hormone balance to support normal energy levels, superior vitality, and a balanced mood.

 Exercise has an amazing effect on the endocrine system while also helping the body to release endorphins (the feel-good hormones) which enhances mood.
-Strength training build and maintains muscle mass which works to release and balance insulin and cortisol levels, lower oestrogen and balance the hormones.
+Strength training builds and maintains muscle mass which works to release and balance insulin and cortisol levels, and helps balance the hormones.

 Now I say exercise appropriately because long periods of intense exercise can actually make hormonal imbalance worse.
 If you want to do intense workouts, limit them to short bursts of sprints, deadlifts, squats and lunges.
 Focus more on gentle exercises like walking, swimming yoga and rebounding.